mscwilson/mscwilson.github.io/README.md

 <br/><br/>

 * DRY out the CSS?!
-* Change the colour of inline code so it doesn't look like links
+* Change the colour of inline code so it doesn't look like links ($info?)
 * Fix domain pointing, GitHub says there's a problem
 * Set up CI
 * Make a better 404 page
+* Fix the redirects for first 20 posts
 * Different colour for link that's been visited
 * Give the navbar title/brand a hover colour? or a glow? underline?
 * Only show the RSS link if it's a desktop browser.
 Show "All posts" on mobile?